What is the difference between Supervised vs. Unsupervised Learning

 Supervised learning algorithms

-Depending on whether our goal is inference or prediction (or a mix of both), we may use different methods for estimating the function f.
-For example, linear models offer easier interpretation but non-linear models that are difficult to interpret may offer more accurate prediction.
+Depending on whether the goal is pure predictive accuracy or transparent causal insight (inference), the methodology used for estimating the function f will be significantly different.
+Complex models offer accurate prediction but non-linear models that are difficult to interpret may offer more accurate prediction.

-Here is a list of the most commonly used supervised learning algorithms:
+The following is a list of some of the most widely used algorithms for supervised learning tasks across both regression and classification challenges:

 • Linear regression